Study a Master in Theology, Philosophy, or Culture Studies

 Management of Cultural Diversity1 year English Starts end of August

 Become an expert in managing a culturally diverse workforce within companies and organizations.
 Work on policies solving important societal challenges, such as equal opportunities in the labor market, the educational or the healthcare system and the participation of refugees in society.
-This is a track of MA Culture Studies.

 Art and Media Studies1 year English Starts end of August